KeelyBRao/Getting-and-Cleaning-Data/codebook.md

 Objective of the task is to extract the data, merge the data and clean up the data.
 ## R file and Transformation of data
 The run_analysis file performs the tasks of merging and cleaning up of the data.
 The following sub-tasks are performed in arriving at the tidy data set.

+### Merges the training and the test sets to create one data set.
+The task begins with reading the data sets under the test and train subfolders.
 The data that are read in to the R environment for merging are obtained from the files: 'X_train/test.txt', 'y_train/test', 'subject_train/test'.
 The next step is to merge the respctive data sets using the 'rbind' command.

-### Merges the training and the test sets to create one data set.
-The task begins with reading the data sets under the test and train subfolders.
+The merged data set are named as: 'X_Data','y_Data',subject_Data'.
+The data frame created from the merge has a dimension: 10299x561.
 ### Extracts only the measurements on the mean and standard deviation for each measurement.
+for extracting only the measurements on the mean and standard, the 'feature.txt' file is read into the R enviroment.
+From the features data, extract the iduces (indMeanStd) of features that have mean() and std() in the name strings.
+These extracted indices are used for created only mean and stadard deviation.
+X_Data data frame is updated with the indices obtained from the features list.
+Finally, the column names for the X_Data are assigned with the names from the feasures list.
 ### Uses descriptive activity names to name the activities in the data set
 ### Appropriately labels the data set with descriptive variable names.
 ### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.